 I qualified from St Bartholomew’s Medical School in 1994.
 I trained as a GP in Stevenage, and worked in Hertfordshire for 10 years.
 After 3 years in the USA I returned to the UK moving to Surrey.
 I have been working at Southview Medical Practice in Woking for 7 years, 5 years as a partner.
 I have a special interest in gynaecology (having worked with local gynaecology consultants in community clinics over a number of years), and also family planning and child’s health.
 I helped set up NICS GP federation in 2016 and have worked as it’s CEO since then.
 I strongly believe that to enable a sustainable future for general practice, GPs need to work together and with the wider community, always putting the patient at the heart of what we do.

 I have been a GP Partner at Chertsey a Health Centre for 19years.
-I am a GP trainer and do 2 sessions a week as a triager for North West Surrey Referral Support Services.
+I am a GP trainer and do a session a week as a triager for North West Surrey Referral Support Services.